 The themed Learning Communities are designed to enhance the experience of the student in an area in which the student has a special interest.
 The themed communities also assist students during their first year in discovering the links between the learning that students experience inside the classroom with their learning experiences outside of the classroom.
 Students participating in the programs have been very happy with their choice to participate.
 The students become active members of a living and learning community and are enriched with what they learn and the friendships they make.

 Students in Leadership, Faith and Reason, Healthy Living, Truth and Purpose, Global Community, Art and Culture, Caritas: Service Learning, and Environmental Leadership, are enrolled in an additional seminar/workshop class that meets once-a-week, most weeks, for 60-75 minutes.
 The class begins at the outset of the school year and ends at Spring Break, which is in early March.
 Some assignments are given in the class though much of the grade is based on participation and attendance at class or other events.
 Additional optional programming is offered for students to participate in, at their own discretion.
-Students in Pursuit of Excellence are required through their ACS first year seminar course to participate in field trips, talks, and other activities organized by the individual ACS professor.
+Students in Freedom and Virtue are required through their ACS first year seminar course to participate in field trips, talks, and other activities organized by the individual ACS professor.
 The work load in any of the programs is not substantially heavier than for other first year students.

 In the application, you may indicate order of preference for the various themed programs.
 If you are not selected for one of the themed learning communities, you will still be assigned to a first year seminar class (ACS) and housing with your ACS classmates.
 We will also automatically put your name on a wait-list for the program that you applied for.
 Should you decide you do not want to be on the wait list, simply contact us and we will remove your name (through e-mail email@example.com or by phone at 610-519-4550).